dustgalactic/dustgalactic.github.io/_posts/2026-08-29-effort-dilemma.md

 And then we can still find ourselves in a ticket with a stakeholder typing these words in a comment: “The release is tomorrow.”
 They created the ticket a day prior.

 {% highlight txt %}
-"Why does the documentation for this feature take so long?"
+👨‍💻: "Why does the documentation for this feature take so long?"
 {% endhighlight %}

 It means that there's a _system_ in place where stakeholders have come to expect this from us.
 Where an unspoken agreement was established that this little notice is acceptable and this is how much time it takes.
 We never showed how much effort it takes to produce the work.

 {% highlight txt %}
-"Here's text I generated from code, can't you polish it a little and use it?"
+👨‍💻: "Here's text I generated from code, can't you polish it a little and use it?"
 {% endhighlight %}

-I think it's acceptable for some situations.
+Short-notice work is acceptable for some situations.
 Work can be unpredictable and it's important to be flexible in certain situations.
 The danger is when it starts creeping into the day-to-day.
 After all, nothing is more permanent than the temporary.

 {% highlight txt %}
-"Why are you spending time interviewing three different engineers?"
+👨‍💻: "Why are you spending time interviewing three different engineers?"
 {% endhighlight %}

 Not all tasks are equal.
 A technical writer can quickly turn around a task of the format they've done a dozen times.
 But as new functionalities get added to the product, new ways for customers to interact with it appear, the technical writer would need to: